MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 9: Palindrome Number
+Given an integer x, return true if x is palindrome integer.

+An integer is a palindrome when it reads the same backward as forward.

+    For example, 121 is a palindrome while 123 is not.

 # LeetCode 20: Valid Parentheses
 Given a string s containing just the characters `'(', ')', '{', '}', '[' and ']'`, determine if the input string is valid.